Athabasca Basin · Saskatchewan

 • Lucy Occurrence: uranium values up to 0.37% U₃O₈ over 3m (1954)

-• Large untested VTEM EM conductor identified in 2007 JNR Resources survey
+• Large untested VTEM EM conductor identified in 2007 JNR Resources survey; 2025 VTEM Plus geophysics defines the Black Bay Fault along an east–west conductivity break

 Significant Results